gaojl19/gaojl19.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year master student in the Robotics Institute at Carnegie Mellon University.
-My research interests include **Reinforcement Learning**, **Robotics**, and **Deep Learning**.
-Specifically, my research focuses on designing reinforcement learning algorithms that can be directly applied on real robots, either through sample-efficient learning methods or sim-to-real transfer/generalizations.
+My research interests include **Reinforcement Learning**, **Large Generation Models**, and **Deep Learning** .

-I am a highly motivated researcher and I have been enjoying research during my undergraduate years, and hope to spend my future years doing more significant and exciting research.
+I am a highly motivated researcher and I have been enjoying research during my undergraduate years, and hope to spend my future years doing significant and exciting research that can be applied in the real world.

 News
 ======
+- I joined Carnegie Mellon Univerisy for the Master's in Robotics (MSR) program!
 - I graduated from the Computer Science Department of Tsinghua University with a Bachelor's degree in engineering!
 - Our paper "A Dual Representation Framework for Robot Learning with Human Guidance" is accepted by CORL'22
 - I gave a talk at Stanford Vision & Learning Lab